avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ACP-176 will make `GasLimit` and `BaseFeeChangeDenominator` configurations obsolete in Subnet-EVM.

-`TargetBlockRate`, `MinBlockGasCost`, `MaxBlockGasCost`, and `BlockGasCostStep` will be kept the same because ACP-176 still uses block gas cost to control the block production rate and surcharge for producing a block faster than the target rate.
-Subnet-EVM is configured to use following default values, which will be kept same:
-- `TargetBlockRate`: 2 (seconds)
-- `MinBlockGasCost`: 0 (gas)
-- `MaxBlockGasCost`: 1,000,000 (gas)
-- `BlockGasCostStep`: 200,000 (gas)

-Note: [ACP-226](https://github.com/michaelkaplan13/ACPs/blob/main/ACPs/226-dynamic-minimum-block-times/README.md) intends to remove these parameters above.
+`TargetBlockRate`, `MinBlockGasCost`, `MaxBlockGasCost`, and `BlockGasCostStep` will be also removed by [ACP-226](https://github.com/michaelkaplan13/ACPs/blob/main/ACPs/226-dynamic-minimum-block-times/README.md).

 `MinGasPrice` is equivalent to `M` in ACP-176 and will be used to set the minimum gas price for ACP-176.
 This is similar to `MinBaseFee` in old Subnet-EVM fee configuration, and roughly gives the same effect.
 Currently the default value is `25 * 10^-18` (25 nAVAX/Gwei).
 This default will be changed to the minimum possible denomination of the native EVM asset (1 Wei), which is aligned with the C-Chain.